PencilCode/blog/documents/posts/2015-08-08-thanks-to-gsoc-students.html.md

 <img src="/images/gsoc2015/capture-shot.png" style="float:left;margin-right:8px;height:250px">
 The icon implementation was done by Xinan Liu, a student at Singapore National University.
-He rewrote several bits of the pencil code server to supprort the icons, and then on the client side, he integrated the very cool [html2canvas](http://html2canvas.hertzen.com/) library to create the screenshots.
+He rewrote several bits of the Pencil Code server to supprort the icons, and then on the client side, he integrated the very cool [html2canvas](http://html2canvas.hertzen.com/) library to create the screenshots.
 If you click the "camera" icon, you can control